quantstamp/qsp-protocol-audit-contract/README.md

 where:
 * `uri` is URI for the smart contract you wish to audit.
 This URI must ​not be a link to Etherscan, Etherchain, etc. It must be a web address which returns only​ plain Solidity source code, like this ​[URI example​](https://raw.githubusercontent.com/OpenZeppelin/openzeppelin-solidity/1d2d18f9dab55b58802c3b1e70257183bb558aa2/contracts/math/SafeMath.sol).
 Do ​not​ enter a [​URL to a Github repo like this example​](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/math/SafeMath.sol).
 We need the URI to the raw code, directly.
 Note that our protocol currently supports Solidity up to version 0.4.24, and that the version must be prefixed with the caret character (^) if it’s lower than 0.4.24.
 * `price` is the audit price.
 The audit price should be no higher than the amount you granted the Quantstamp protocol permission to withdraw in Step 1.
 As previously, you may find it handy to use the conversion function `web3.toWei(n, "ether")` (where `n` is the amount of QSP tokens) to obtain the correct QSP amount.
+Note that the price determines how quickly an audit request will be picked by some audit node.
 * `requestId` is the Id of your request.

 ### Step 3: Check status of your audit and view your security report